Apostille USA

 State Apostille Processing Time

 State apostilles are handled by the Secretary of State or equivalent state authority.
+Understanding the apostille processing time for your specific document is the first step.

-State apostille timelines vary depending on:
+State apostille processing time varies depending on:

 • The state handling the request